BY SOFO ARCHON

 But obviously, people are not angels, so how can they act in such an unnatural way?

 When you fail to do what God has ordered, you start hating yourself.
 You begin to accept the idea that you are indeed a bad person, corrupted, unworthy.
 And once you do so, your mind becomes filled with hatred, bitterness and resentment — a true hell on earth.

 Religion is turning people against each other

-Others are just a projection of yourself, a mirror, on whom you can see your own reflection.
-That’s why once you start hating yourself, you are bound to start hating others too.
+Others are to a great extent a projection of yourself, a mirror in whom you can see your own reflection.
+That’s why, once you start hating yourself, you are bound to start hating others too.

-To identify with a religious ideology and call it the only truth and way, can only lead to tremendously bad or negative effects — prejudice, bigotry, and all kinds of violence (just think of how many wars have been carried out throughout history in the name of God and religion).
+Identifying with a religious ideology and call it the only truth and way can only have negative effects — prejudice, bigotry, and all kinds of violence (just think of how many wars have been carried out throughout history in the name of God and religion).

 Religion is keeping people in ignorance

 To live means to learn, and life is an ongoing lesson.

 When, however, you have grown up conditioned to believe what is right and wrong according to a religious dogma, and you’ve been taught that to doubt the religion you were born into means to go to hell, naturally you become afraid of seeking knowledge.
 You stop searching to find truth, and hence to educate yourself and grow as a human being.